Oh, the odds to achieve any screenwriting success…

 Mastering your craft takes years of study and execution.
 Hemingway said, “We are all masters of a craft where no one ever becomes a master.”
 Wow.
 That’s respect for the art of writing.
 I love hearing an old jazz musician, a master of his instrument, saying that he is still learning.
 It’s an ongoing process.
 As you live and experience, you enhance your observation of life and hopefully it translates into your writing.
 Be an honest writer and find the truth in your stories.
 Once you find your own voice, continually work on your craft to get better with each screenplay.
 Especially if you are working for producers who pay you to deliver the script they need.

 Those writers who burn out after one script probably didn’t really love the craft enough to start.
 Writing is difficult to do well and the business side certainly can take its toll.
 If you dream of being a working screenwriter, you can’t write in a vacuüm.
 Development executives, producers and directors will expect you to execute their notes, and your precious baby will start to strangely change into something much different from the first draft they purchased.
 It’s a collaborative art form and we as the screenwriters are the architects of the film.
 If your script gets produced into a film, a hundred craftspeople will go to work adding their creativity and imprint.
-Sometimes when I visit the set, I feel useless because my work finished months ago when I typed “FADE OUT – THE END.”
+Sometimes when I visit the set, which I did recently, I feel useless because my work finished months ago when I typed “FADE OUT – THE END.”
 Now a hundred people are now busy taking care of my baby, the script.
 An idea that I crafted into a completed blueprint.
 It’s extremely fulfilling to see these creative masters all working together.

 Screenwriting is the only writing craft that I know where so many people you run into daily have at least one script they either attempted to write, or actually completed.
 I don’t find many of those same people having attempted or completed a novel.
 That’s an entirely different world, one with a lot less perceived fame and fortune.
 I think screenwriting has become almost a pop culture exercise as the basics are now so accessible to everyone.
 Everyone now has unprecedented access to making a movie.
 When I started, the process was more mysterious and you’d only find a small group of film nerds who were truly interested in film.
 The craft is now truly open to everyone, but you still have to tell a good story.